redis/redis-doc/topics/client-side-caching.md

 * The keyspace is divided into a bit more than 16 millions caching slots.
 Given a key, the caching slot is obtained by taking the CRC64(key) modulo 16777216 (this basically means that just the lower 24 bits of the result are taken).
 * The server remembers which client may have cached keys about a given caching slots.
 To do so we just need a table with 16 millions of entries (one for each caching slot), associated with a dictionary of all the clients that may have keys about it.
 This table is called the **Invalidation Table**.
-* Inside the invalidation table we don't really need to store pointers to clients structures and do any garbage collection when the client disconnects: instead what we do is just storing client IDs (each Redis client has an unique numberical ID).
+* Inside the invalidation table we don't really need to store pointers to clients structures and do any garbage collection when the client disconnects: instead what we do is just storing client IDs (each Redis client has an unique numerical ID).
 If a client disconnects, the information will be incrementally garbage collected as caching slots are invalidated.

 This means that clients also have to organize their local cache according to the caching slots, so that when they receive an invalidation message about a given caching slot, such group of keys are no longer considered valid.

 Another advantage of caching slots, other than being more space efficient, is that, once the user memory in the server side in order to track client side information become too big, it is very simple to release some memory, just picking a random caching slot and evicting it, even if there was no actual modification hitting any key of such caching slot.

-Note that by using 16 millions of caching slots, it is still possible to have plenty of keys per instance, with just a few keys hashing to the same caching slot: this means that invalidation messages will expire just a couple of keys in the avareage case, even if the instance has tens of millions of keys.
+Note that by using 16 millions of caching slots, it is still possible to have plenty of keys per instance, with just a few keys hashing to the same caching slot: this means that invalidation messages will expire just a couple of keys in the average case, even if the instance has tens of millions of keys.

 ## Two connections mode